-The New South Wales Department of Justice is committed to promoting and protecting the rights and dignity of all people in the State.
-As part of our role, the Department has produced the Capacity Toolkit.
+The NSW Department of Communities and Justice (DCJ) is committed to promoting and protecting the rights and dignity of all people in the state.
+As part of our role, the DCJ has produced this Capacity Toolkit.
 It aims to assist people in correctly identifying whether an individual has the capacity to make their own decisions.
 This is important, since an incorrect assessment can result in the denial of a fundamental human right; the right to autonomous decision-making or 'self-determination'.

 This Capacity Toolkit was created in response to that request.
 It provides information and guidance to government employees, community workers, professionals, families and carers in issues relating to capacity and capacity assessment.
-In doing so, it upholds the freedom of each individual to make their own decisions, while protecting the interests and dignity of those who lack the capacity to do so.I would like to acknowledge the Department's Capacity Reference Group,
+In doing so, it upholds the freedom of each individual to make their own decisions, while protecting the interests and dignity of those who lack the capacity to do so.

-Capacity Toolkit PDF (1.8MB)
+Capacity Toolkit [PDF 1.8MB]

-Capacity Toolkit Fact Sheet Word (385KB)
+Capacity Toolkit Fact Sheet [DOC 385KB]

-Capacity Toolkit Factsheet PDF (266KB)
+Capacity Toolkit Factsheet [PDF 266KB]